Benjamin-Hogan/Optic-Laboratory-2023/README.md

 Code is free to use, but may not work perfectly.

-If use the code please make sure to credit code (It's plagarism if you don't).
+If you use the code please make sure to credit code (It's plagarism if you don't).